blockmason/link-onboarding/GoChain.md

 ![Ethereum Account Link](images/ethereum_account_link.png)

-> Ask for some free testnet GO in GoChain's [Testnet Telegram](https://t.me/gochain_testnet) to be sent to your Link account
+> Ask for some free testnet GO in GoChain's [Testnet Telegram](https://t.me/gochain_testnet) to be sent to your Link account wallet.

+> Confirm you have received the testnet GO tokens by searching your Link account wallet address with the GoChain testnet block explorer: https://testnet-explorer.gochain.io/ .

 ### API project setup in Link
 > 1. In Link, open up the setting dropdown menu and select *`New Project`* which starts the new project wizard.